ddineesh/springbootwithOKTA/README.md

-This repo has the working the OKTA 2 implementation with Spring boot security starter.
+This repo has the working code for OKTA 2 implementation with Spring boot security starter.

 All the steps you can find below